 Further archaeological evidence also suggests that maybe there were not as many women migrating as first suspected.

 “There is some archaeological evidence for early Norse female settlement, most obviously oval brooches, but this evidence is minimal.
 The more difficult to date evidence of place names, personal names, and DNA samples derived from the modern population suggests that Norse women did migrate to England at some stage, but probably in far fewer numbers than Norse men.”

-However, this recent study on Nordic burials in England suggests that prior sexing of bones believed to be Viking in graves was based more on grave goods and not on osteological sexing which is more reliable and involves measuring bones and the distance between them to determine sex.
+The new study found that a new examination on a Nordic burial in England suggests that prior sexing of bones believed to be Viking in graves was based more on grave goods and not on osteological sexing which is more reliable.
+Osteological sexing involves measuring bones and the distance between them to determine sex.

 “Many of the identified Norse burials were discovered at a time when osteological sexing was not undertaken and burials were often sexed according to grave-goods, a practice which is highly problematic.”

 The study did an analysis on a small number of bodies at a gravesite in Repton, England.
 Fourteen individuals were reassessed, six of these were female, seven were male and one was unknown.